Share your story

 What followed was a gruelling struggle, which led to the breakdown of her relationship.
 She battled through and five years later her cancer was officially in remission.

 I'm taking part in Glasgow Pretty Muddy in September because I want to give something back, help raise funds for such an important research charity and mark my five year survival.
 Never give up even when you think there’s no hope as I was only given a small chance of survival and I am here to tell the tale.
-I’m now getting married and have gorgeous grandchildren that I never thought I’d ever in a million years dream of meeting.Pamela is getting married in April 2019 - congratulations from the whole Race team.
+I’m now getting married and have gorgeous grandchildren that I never thought I’d ever in a million years dream of meeting.Pamela is getting married in April 2019 - congratulations from the whole Race for Life team.

 On a cold January afternoon in 2009, Claire Barnard was diagnosed with Nasopharyngeal Carcinoma, a rare form of cancer, which turned her life upside down.